elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 ### Remote types

 Any module is also able to define its own types and the modules in Elixir are no exception.
-For example, the `Range` module defines a `t` type that represents a range: this type can be referred to as `Range.t`.
-In a similar fashion, a string is `String.t`, any enumerable can be `Enum.t`, and so on.
+For example, the `Range` module defines a `t/0` type that represents a range: this type can be referred to as `t:Range.t/0`.
+In a similar fashion, a string is `t:String.t/0`, any enumerable can be `t:Enum.t/0`, and so on.

 ### Maps